-Terence teaches in University of San Francisco's MS in Data Science program and you might know him as the creator of the ANTLR parser generator.
+Terence is a tech lead at Google and ex-Professor of computer/data science in University of San Francisco's MS in Data Science program and you might know him as the creator of the ANTLR parser generator.

 Linear and logistic regression models are important because they are interpretable, fast, and form the basis of deep learning neural networks.
 They are also extremely simple; we're just fitting lines (or hyperplanes) through training data.
 Unfortunately, linear models have a tendency to chase outliers in the training data, which often leads to models that don't generalize well to new data.
 To produce models that generalize better, we all know to regularize our models.
 There are many forms of regularization, such as early stopping and drop out for deep learning, but for isolated linear models, Lasso (L1) and Ridge (L2) regularization are most common.
 The mathematics behind fitting linear models and regularization are well described elsewhere, such as in the excellent book The Elements of Statistical Learning (ESL) by Hastie, Tibshirani, and Friedman.
 The world certainly doesn't need yet another article on the mechanics of regularized linear models, so I'm going to assume that you're familiar with basics.